Guide to Business in Spain logo

 In an effort to mitigate and, to the greatest extent possible, avoid such noxious effects on the industrial fabric as a whole and, in particular, on the areas most affected by the aforesaid adaptation process, the Ministry of Industry, Trade and Tourism has been launching support initiatives with a view to promoting, regenerating or creating the industrial fabric.

-Against this backdrop, the Program for Reindustrialization and Strengthening of Industrial Competitiveness (the “REINDUS” Program) had been the specific instrument of financial support for the development of strategic industrial sectors until its last call for applications for the year 2019.
+Against this backdrop, the Program for Reindustrialization and Strengthening of Industrial Competitiveness (the “REINDUS” Program) had been the specific instrument of financial support for the development of strategic industrial sectors until its last call for applications for the year 202023.
 Currently, it is the Productive Industrial Investment Support Fund (“FAIIP”), created by means of additional provision fifty-seven of Law 11/2020, of December 30, 2020, on the General State Budget for 2021 and managed by the state-owned company SEPI Desarrollo Empresarial S.A.
 SME or SEPIDES (www.sepides.es) which has been accomplishing similar aims, namely, that of fostering industrial development, strengthening competitiveness and maintaining Spain’s industrial capacities.

-By means of its Decision of June 4, 2021, the Evaluation, Monitoring and Oversight Committee of the FAIIP approved the call for applications for 2021 with an endowment of €600 million applicable to the combined transactions corresponding to the 2021 calendar year, distributed among ordinary loans (up to €300 million, i.e., 50% of the total), participating loans (up to €180 million, 30% of the total) and equity interests (up to €120 million, the remaining 20%).
-However, the endowment established for 2021 will be maintained for the 20-year term of this mechanism for fostering industrial investment, the main features of which are described below.
+Against this backdrop, and by means of its Decision of January 31, 2023, the Evaluation, Monitoring and Oversight Committee of the FAIIP approved the call for applications for 2023 with an endowment of €1.5 billion applicable to the combined transactions corresponding to the 2023 calendar year, which are distributed among (i) ordinary loans (up to €1.125 billion, i.e., 75% of the total), (ii) participating loans (up to €300 million, 20% of the total) and (ii) equity interests (up to €75 million, the remaining 5%).24

 The financial support that these projects could receive, in general, is instrumented through long-term loans, with the following types of actions eligible for financing: